 The Monterey County Convention & Visitors Bureau (MCCVB) is a 501c6 organization that drives tourism for Monterey County.
 Tourism is the largest industry on the Monterey Peninsula and the second largest in the County.
 The MCCVB is a partnership of the hospitality community and local governments that aims to drive business growth through compelling marketing and targeted sales initiatives that maximize the benefits of tourism to our guests, members and the community.
-Travel spending in Monterey County was \$2.85 billion in 2017, representing a 3.5 percent increase from 2016.
-This \$2.85 billion in visitor spending supported 24,990 jobs, contributed \$255 million in total taxes and generated \$127 million local tax dollars that directly benefited the community.
+Travel spending in Monterey County was \$2.98 billion in 2018, representing a 5.8 percent increase from 2017.
+This \$2.98 billion in visitor spending supported 25,190 jobs, contributed \$271 million in total taxes and generated \$135 million local tax dollars that directly benefited the community.
+For more information, visit www.SeeMonterey.com and follow us on Facebook, Instagram and Twitter.